 Important: But for both parts of your initial question and then your double-check question, you must remain in the same connected, grounded, open-hearted state.

-Of course, there are many animal communicators that offer workshops (Pea Horsley is an excellent instructor) – where they help and support you to build this muscle/ability stronger, step-by-step – so if you’re struggling, or just can’t overcome your critical mind, that may be just what you need.
+Of course, there are many animal communicators that offer workshops (Ginny Jablonski is an excellent instructor, as is Pea Horsley) where they help and support you to build this muscle/ability stronger, step-by-step – so if you’re struggling, or just can’t overcome your critical mind, that may be just what you need.

 Disclaimer: When I say you need to act on what you receive, please keep in mind I’m not talking about big things like euthanasia, or anything else with the potential to really harm your horse if you get it wrong.
 Big decisions always need multiple points of confirmation.
 Even if you’re using a professional animal communicator, I would get a second opinion, because no one is correct 100% of the time and we are all susceptible to our own unresolved issues, traumas, or core woundings skewing the interpretation.